saar712/my-codex-project1/README.md

 # my-codex-project1

-This repository contains a simple Python script to visualize the mouse cursor position in real time.
+This repository contains a simple Python script to visualize the mouse cursor position in real time on a 3D plot.

 ## Requirements